anpefi/anpefi.source/content/home/about.md

 +++

 Hi!
-I'm Andrés Pérez-Figueroa, a postdoctoral researcher in the [Evolutionary and Biomedical Genomics Lab](http://darwin.uvigo.es) at the [University of Vigo](http://www.uvigo.es).
+I'm Andrés Pérez-Figueroa, a postdoctoral researcher in the [Phylogenomics Lab](http://darwin.uvigo.es) at the [University of Vigo](http://www.uvigo.es).
 My current research here is about population genetics of tumoral cells.
 My background  is related to conservation and population genetics as a computational biologist.
 I can write code (not very well) to simulate and analyze biological data for understanding its evolutionary implications.